 Renowned figures like conductor Seiji Ozawa, composer Toru Takemitsu, and violinist Mariko Senju are known around the world, but they barely scratch the surface of Japan’s passion for all things classical.
 For those wanting to see classical music in world class performance venues, Tokyo is full of excellent choices.
-Rankings depend on who you are speaking to, and personal memories of a performance in any given location, but below are a trio of Tokyo concert halls that are considered absolutely top-notch.
+Rankings depend on who you are speaking to, and personal memories of a performance in any given location, but below are three Tokyo concert halls that are considered absolutely top-notch.

 One of the nation’s most well-known classical music performance venues, Suntory Hall is brimming with character and history.
-In excess of 15 million visitors have been entertained in Suntory Hall since it opened in 1986 to mark 60 years of Suntory Whisky production, and it has famously been termed a “jewel box of sound” by the renowned Austrian conductor Herbert von Karajan.
+In excess of 15 million visitors have been entertained in Suntory Hall since it opened in 1986 marking 60 years of Suntory Whisky production.
+It has famously been called a “jewel box of sound” by the renowned Austrian conductor Herbert von Karajan.
 With a grand total of 2,006 seats, it is a favorite venue of visiting superstars in the world of classical music.
 Acquiring tickets during anniversary years and other special occasions can sometimes difficult as a number of special performances are planned throughout the year, so please check the homepage or call the number below for the latest performance details.
 Ticket purchase by phone will require Japanese language skill, so brush up or enlist a friend to call the automated 0570-55-0017 number.
 There is also a listed number for “international orders or inquiries abroad” (03-3584-4402) which you also might try if no Japanese assistance is immediately available to you.
 Access to Suntory Hall is best by way of Tameike-sanno station on the Ginza subway line.

 Website: http://www.suntory.com/culture-sports/suntoryhall/or call 03-3505-1001

 New National Theatre Tokyo